 Dormant pruning should be done in late winter or early spring (late February to early March) as close to bloom as possible and as soon as the risk of a hard freeze is over.

 At planting, the newly set tree should be headed, or cut back, to a height of 24 to 30 inches from the soil surface.
 This forces the tree to form new side branches approximately 18 to 24 inches above the ground.
 During the following winter (when the tree is entering its second growing season), select three to five scaffold branches with wide angles (45 to 60 degrees).
 These branches, or primary scaffolds, also should be headed back to a length of 24 to 36 inches.
 These primary scaffolds should not arise from one point along the trunk.
 Ideally, they should be spaced 6 to 12 inches apart, with the lowest scaffold 18 to 22 inches above the ground.
 Scaffolds should not be directly opposite or above each other as limbs in these positions will be more likely to break once they begin to bear a normal crop load.
-When viewed from above, the scaffolds should form angles of approximately 90 to 120 degrees, giving the tree balance (Fig. 2a).
+When viewed from above, the scaffolds should form angles of approximately 90 to 120 degrees, giving the tree balance (Figure 2a).

 During the dormant season of the second year, the scaffolds should be cut back to an outward and upward growing lateral branch approximately the same diameter as the scaffold being pruned.
 Lateral branches from the scaffolds also should be selected approximately 18 to 20 inches from the trunk.
 These lateral branches may be pruned back to promote secondary branching.
 All upright growth not removed during summer pruning should be removed, as well as growth below horizontal.

-During the dormant season of the third year the primary scaffolds can be pruned so that there are two secondary scaffolds arising from each approximately 3 feet from trunk (Fig. 2b, inner circles).
+During the dormant season of the third year the primary scaffolds can be pruned so that there are two secondary scaffolds arising from each approximately 3 feet from trunk (Figure 2b, inner circles).
 These secondary scaffolds should be pruned to outward and upward growing laterals if needed to maintain the open center system of the tree.

-On each secondary scaffold, approximately 3 feet from the first split, another split may be required to form tertiary scaffolds (Fig. 2b, outer circle).
+On each secondary scaffold, approximately 3 feet from the first split, another split may be required to form tertiary scaffolds (Figure 2b, outer circle).
 Lateral branching from all of the scaffolds is to be encouraged for fruit production.
 One of the problems with peach trees is that lateral branching from the scaffolds closer to the trunk is discouraged because of excessive shading.
 (This problem can be eliminated with summer pruning.)
 At this time all vigorous upright shoots not removed during summer pruning also should be removed along with the shoots growing downward.

 By the fourth year, the basic framework of the tree should be completed.
 Prune moderately to thin out undesirable branches; peach trees will suffer from reduced yields if pruned too severely.
 Also, remember that moderately pruned trees bear sooner than heavily pruned trees.
 However, allowing trees to bear excessive crop loads before establishing the tree's framework can stunt the tree as well as destroy its shape.